A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Penalized joint estimation of group-structured NLMEM

-For fixed effects update, the conditional expectation of the complete likelihood reduces to the following weighted least square function:
+For fixed effects update, the conditional expectation of the complete likelihood reduces to the following weighted least square function: \begin{linenomath}

-where $C$ is a constant not depending on $\mu^{g}$.
-The matricial form of the problem to be solved is:
+\end{linenomath} where $C$ is a constant not depending on $\mu_{g}$.
+The matrix form of the problem to be solved is: \begin{linenomath}

-This optimization problem corresponds to an extension of the generalized fused lasso of \cite{hofling2010coordinate} where the least-squares is replaced by weighted least-squares.
+\end{linenomath} This optimization problem corresponds to an extension of the generalized fused lasso of \cite{hofling2010coordinate} with least squares replaced by weighted least squares.
 It can be solved with the Alternating Direction Method of Multipliers (ADMM) \citep{boyd2011distributed}, that breaks the convex optimization problem into small pieces.
-More precisely, problem (\ref{eq:mupenalized}) can be rewritten as an equality constraints optimization problem, where $\mu$ is split in two parts $\mu$ and $z$:
+We briefly recall the idea of ADMM using the standard ADMM notations.
+Problem (\ref{eq:mupenalized}) can be rewritten as an equality constraints optimization problem, where $\mu$ is split in two parts $\mu$ and $z$: \begin{linenomath}

-The ADMM algorithm solves (\ref{eq:mupenalized}) by iteratively solving smaller (and easier) problems for each primal ($\mu$, $z$) and dual ($u$) variables separately using the augmented Lagrangian formulation:
+\end{linenomath} The ADMM algorithm solves (\ref{eq:mupenalized}) by iteratively solving smaller (and easier) problems for each primal ($\mu$, $z$) and dual ($u$) variables separately using the augmented Lagrangian formulation: \begin{linenomath}

-Here $\rho$ is the augmented lagrangian parameter (generally set to $1$) and $\Vert \cdot \Vert_{2}$ the $l_{2}$-norm.
-This corresponds to applying the steps presented in Box $2$ at each iteration $q$ until convergence.
+\end{linenomath} Here $\rho$ is the augmented Lagrangian parameter (generally set to $1$) and $\Vert \cdot \Vert_{2}$ the $l_{2}$-norm.
+The ADMM algorithm consists in applying the steps presented in Box $2$ at each iteration $q$ until convergence.

-When adaptive weights are included in the penalty, the same algorithm can be used except that the tuning parameter $\lambda_{F}$ is replaced by the vector $\lambda_{F} \bullet \pi$.
+When adaptive weights are included in the penalty, the same algorithm can be used except that the tuning parameter $\lambda_{F}$ is replaced by the vector $\lambda_{F} \circ \pi$. $ $\\